//PROGRAM /TOUCH_SHARE_HEAR_PLAY /APR_9_11_2027

 The emphasis is on intentional sound and strong presentation, not genre purity.
 Performances are included with all attendee badges.
 Some evening events may have capacity limits or RSVP requirements depending on venue and format.

-Performer applications open through the perform / speak page.
+Performer applications will be through the perform / speak page.

 PLAY · Jam Spaces